F# PDF Library (Full Tutorial)

 F#

-First by opening the IronPDF library within your namespace using open.
-After that create a ChromePdfRenderer object, and pass a HTML string into it's RenderHtmlAsPdf.
-Or if you already have a HTML file ready you can pass the filepath string as a parameter to RenderHtmlFileAsPdf.
+Begin by opening the IronPDF library within your namespace using open.
+After that, create a ChromePdfRenderer object and pass an HTML string into its RenderHtmlAsPdf method.
+If you already have an HTML file ready, you can pass the file path string as a parameter to RenderHtmlFileAsPdf.

 HTML String to PDF in F